Click here for today’s full report: Coronavirus in Spain (5 May)

 Sports facilities as well as children’s playgrounds and play areas will remain closed.
 Children are allowed to play with balls or use skateboards and scooters, but only if they respect the 2m social distancing with others.

 Spanish Health Minister Salvador Illa said that 6m children across Spain will benefit from the new rules.
-A ministerial order has been issued today, Saturday, for the measure to come into effect tomorrow.

 ‘These supervised outings will have numerous beneficial effects on our children, both physical and emotional, especially in those who live in the most vulnerable households,’ said Illa.
 ‘Not all homes have the same conditions and not all lifestyles are the same.
 As a result, this is also an equality measure.’